QubitProducts/tlsproxy/README.md

     	host:port to listen on (default ":6658")
   -no-verify
-    	Disable verification, (voids the entire point of this, just for testing) -sock string
+    	Disable verification, (voids the entire point of this, just for testing) -regex string
+    	Regular expression to match against CNs (start and end anchors will be added) (default ".*")
+  -sock string
     	Path to unix socket to proxy to
   -tcp string